ceari/edacc_web/README.rst

 2. Install virtualenv: "pip install virtualenv"
 3. Create a virtual python environment in the subdirectory env of the current directory: "virtualenv env"
-4. Activate the virtual environment: "source env/bin/activate" (This will set up some environment variables so Python installs to the virtual environment)
+4. Activate the virtual environment: "source env/bin/activate" (This will set up some environment variables so Python packages are installed to the virtual environment)
-5. Install the dependencies: "pip install mysql-python sqlalchemy flask rpy2"
+5. Install the dependencies: "pip install mysql-python sqlalchemy flask rpy2 flask-wtf flask-actions mysql-python pylzma numpy" (some of them need to be compiled and require the appropriate libraries.
+On Windows and some linux distributions you can find binaries)
 6. Change to the folder containing the file server.py that comes with the web frontend
 7. Adjust the configuration in ./edacc/config.py
 8. Run "python server.py" which will start a web server on port 5000 listening on all IPs of the machine (Make sure